isabella232/dynamic-media-classic.en-1/help/application-setup.md

 ### Browse

 * **[!UICONTROL Show Projects]** - Determines whether Projects are available as a means of organizing your Adobe Dynamic Media Classic assets.
-See Organizing your work with Projects.
+See [Organize your work with Projects](/help/organizing-projects.md).

 * **[!UICONTROL Show Sample eVideo Content]** - Turn on or off the display of eVideo sample content.